 The goal of Choosing Wisely Australia is to start conversations between consumers and clinicians about unnecessary tests, treatments and procedures, enhancing the quality of care and, where appropriate, reducing unnecessary care.
-More information about Choosing Wisely can be obtained from the website http://www.choosingwisely.org.au.
+For more information, see Choosing Wisely website.

 Australia's peak colleges, societies and associations have developed lists of recommendations of the tests, treatments, and procedures that healthcare providers and consumers should question.
 Each recommendation is based on the best available evidence.
-CICM’s recommendations can be viewed http://www.choosingwisely.org.au/recommendations/cicm.
+See CICM’s recommendations .